syncfusion-content/xamarin-docs/Xamarin/DatePicker/Customizations.md

 {% endtabs %}

-### Set Header Text
+### Set header text

 SfDatePicker allows providing custom text to its header by setting the `SfDatePicker.HeaderText` property.
-Default value of `SfDatePicker.HeaderText` property is "Date Picker".
+The default value of `SfDatePicker.HeaderText` property is "Date Picker".

 {% tabs %}